Digital Marketing • Social Media • Search Marketing

 A revenue growth system cannot work if the company is unclear about who it is trying to attract.

-They focus on everyone who could buy instead of the buyers most likely to convert, stay, grow, and create value.
+Many companies define their market too broadly.
+They focus on everyone who could buy instead of the buyers most likely to convert, stay, grow, and create long-term value.

 Look at: